1. BACKGROUND

 development, accelerated inclusive growth and social equity.

-can repay the obligations made by the Society by contributing the resources in its various
+repay the obligations made by the Society by contributing the resources in its various forms

-forms as required for the efficient operation of the Business.
-Corporate Social
+as required for the efficient operation of the Business.
+Corporate Social Responsibility is

-Responsibility is strongly connected with the principles of sustainability.
-Organizations
+strongly connected with the principles of sustainability.
+Organizations should make decisions

-should make decisions based not only on financial or operational factors, but also on the
+based not only on financial or operational factors, but also on the social and environmental

-Policy titled ‘Probe CSR Policy’ (the ‘Policy’) encompassing the Company’s philosophy for
+titled ‘Probe CSR Policy’ (the ‘Policy’) encompassing the Company’s philosophy for being a

-being a responsible corporate citizen and lays down the principles and mechanisms for
+responsible corporate citizen and lays down the principles and mechanisms for undertaking

-undertaking various programmes in accordance with Section 135 of the Companies Act,
+various programmes in accordance with Section 135 of the Companies Act, 2013 (the ‘Act’)

 - The Policy shall guide the CSR programmes and activities undertaken by the Company in